Ace4896/project-sekai-thumbnail-extractor/README.md

   - Calculate the bounding boxes for each contour, only retaining ones that are square-ish
   - Crop each card thumbnail from the card box

-In the [`python`](./python/README.md) folder, you can find some Jupyter Notebooks which demonstrate the approach in more detail.
+More details can be found in [this repository](https://github.com/Ace4896/project-sekai-thumbnail-matching-notes), which has various Jupyter Notebooks that use this approach.